emqx/cloud-docs/en_US/deployments/http_auth.md

 ## ACL

- When publishing or subscribing to authentication, EMQ X Cloud will use the current client information and initiate a user-configured ACL authorization query request to find out the authorization info for the client on the HTTP server.
+ When publishing or subscribing to authentication, EMQX Cloud will use the current client information and initiate a user-configured ACL authorization query request to find out the authorization info for the client on the HTTP server.

  Configure the parameters for ACL, including ACL request address, ACL request parameters, HTTP request method and type of request content.
 Use the default values for the remaining parameters if they are not specifically required.

   ![http_auth](./_assets/http_auth_2.png)

 ### Request Parameter Placeholders
-You can use the following placeholders in your authentication request and the EMQ X will be automatically replace with client information.
+You can use the following placeholders in your authentication request and the EMQX will be automatically replace with client information.

  - %A: operation type, '1' subscribe; '2' publish
  - %u: Client ID